Moverr/backendtask/README.md

 * npm start to start the server
 * npm test to test the application
 * npm run devStart to start the nodedemon development server
+* npm run coverage to run tests and their coverage

+## Dependencies